DIY: brand identity guidelines

 The final element in the brand identity guidelines should show how all of these elements come together in a piece of content.
 We’ll call that “layouts” and we’ll get into that in a future issue.

+Thanks for reading!
 I’m Anne Marie, a designer and diy-er who lives in Philadelphia.
 I primarily work with large and small brands on their marketing/design but I also do video/motion graphics.
 You can see the work that I’m hired to create on my website.
 Connect with me on LinkedIn and reach me directly at: annemarie [at] amlindemann [dot] com — I'd love to hear from you!